cmu-sei/redemption/doc/regression_tests.md

 Note (applies to the test container only): The above `pytest` command takes a very long time complete (e.g., over 2 hours for the 145 tests in git.rosecheckers.MSC12-C.test.yml alone) when `*MSC12-C*test.yml` files are included in the testing.
-To exclude them, can move the `*MSC12-C*test.yml` files from the `data/test` directory to another location.
+To exclude them, move the `*MSC12-C*test.yml` files from the `data/test` directory to another location.
 If you do not move them, but only set their repairs to false (`export REPAIR_MSC12=false`), testing time will still be longer than if they were moved.

 ## More Details about Running Tests